xrf/thesis/src/angular-momentum-coupling.md

 The second category are the **nonlocal selection rules**, consisting of
 $$m_j = m_\ell + m_s$$
-which simply states additive nature of projections, and
+which simply states the additive nature of projections, and
 $$|\ell - s| \le j \le \ell + s$$
 This latter constraint is called the **triangle condition** and is equivalent to the geometrical constraint that $\ell$, $s$, and $j$ are lengths of a triangle.
-It can alternatively restated as the symmetric combination of constraints,
+It can alternatively be restated as the symmetric combination of constraints,
 \begin{align*}
   &j \le \ell + s &
   &\ell \le s + j &